Jimmie Kennedy

 Jimmie Dale Kennedy (born July 30,1952) is an American former professional football player who was a tight end for three seasons with the Baltimore Colts of the National Football League (NFL).
 He played college football for the Colorado State Rams.
 Throughout his time in the NFL, Kennedy was a blocking tight end used almost exclusively in short-yardage situations and on special teams as a coverage player on kickoff and punt returns.

 Biography

-Early years
+Early life

 Jimmie Kennedy was born July 30, 1952, in Laurel, Mississippi.
 His family moved to Sandusky, Ohio during his childhood and he grew up in that city, attending Perkins High School.

 The stout Kennedy played as a fullback in high school but never recorded gaudy offensive statistics.
 "I've always been a blocker," he told the Baltimore Sun in 1976.
 "I was a blocking fullback in high school — I never got a chance to run the ball because I was always blocking."

 This ability would later prove a valuable career skill.